 Buying bitcoin is the fastest way.

-Without further ado, let’s dive into this F2Pool review.
+Without further ado, let’s dive into our review of F2Pool.

 The company was originally launched in 2013 in Beijing.
 Due to its popularity, it soon expanded to other continents.